healthtechRN/Election_Analysis/README.md

   - Diana DeGette: 73.8% (272,892)
   - Raymon Anthony Doane: 3.1% (11,606)
 - The winner of the election was:
-    - Dianna DeGette, who received 73.8% of the vote and 272,892 number of votes.
+    - Dianna DeGette, who received 73.8% of the vote and 272,892 number of votes

 ### Example of code to get total vote count
 ```Python